-- College gardens are being established across the UCSC Campus; at present we have gardens at 7 of the 10 colleges. - We have moved to 100% compostable in practice in Dining Services - We are over 28% Real & Sustainable Food procured ahead of our 2013 goal of 25% - We have completed all green certifications of dining run facilities and working with contracted vendors on their next steps toward certification. - Through meatless & beefless days, in addition to creative menu cycling we have met our meat reduction goals in advance of 2013 - We are in process of working with all college run cafes and contracted food vendors on their sustainable procurement as well as defined sustainable contract language for onsite food trucks. - This fall we are launching the 2013-2016 Campus Sustainability Plan this fall with new and innovative goals forthcoming in the next UCOP report.
+- College gardens are being established across the UCSC Campus; at present we have gardens at 7 of the 10 colleges with "sister" college access to nearby garden sites. - We have moved to 100% compostable in practice in Dining Services - We are over 29% Real & Sustainable procured ahead of our 2013 goal of 25% - We have completed all green certifications of dining run facilities and working with contracted vendors on their next steps toward certification, with Global Village Café certified as of 2012-2013. - Through meatless & beefless days, in addition to creative menu cycling we have met our meat reduction goals in advance of 2013 - We are in process of working with all college run cafes and contracted food vendors on their sustainable procurement as well as defined sustainable contract language for onsite food trucks.
+They are committed to a 20% by 2016 real food sourcing goal in addition to a few of the independent cafes achieving green certification. - This fall we are launching the 2013-2016 Campus Sustainability Plan this fall with new and innovative goals forthcoming in the next UCOP report.
 These goals will evolve our operational, co-curricular, and curricular collaborations to build agrifood literacy, operational sustainability, and excellence in food systems leadership.